seanox/virtual-environment/README.md

 - `seanox.exe B: attach` to attach the environment

 Configure __Startup.cmd__ in the root directory of the virtual environment and add the desired programs and services.
+It is recommended to use a launcher so that the environment variables are available to the called programs.
+Detach should also be started via the launcher if programs and services are terminated when detaching and the environment variables are needed for this.

 - `seanox.exe B: detach` to detach the environment
 - `seanox.exe B: compact` to shrink the environment